-LACM maintains student records in two (2) forms: physical records (paper documents) and digital records (computer files, digital images, etc.) which are created, accessed, and updated through the institution's computer campus management system.
+LACM maintains student records in two forms: physical records (paper documents) and digital records (computer files, digital images, etc.) which are created, accessed, and updated through the institution's SIS.
 As of calendar year 2017, LACM has been transitioning to predominantly digital student records format.
-The current anticipated completion date for complete transition to digital file format is the Fall of 2020.
-As of this time, Admissions and Billing records have been completely transitioned to digital form.
-Only Academic and Financial Aid files are currently maintained (partially) in physical (hard copy) form.

-Student records generally, but not exclusively, exist in four
+Student records generally, but not exclusively, exist in four departmental categories:

-(4) departmental categories:

-- Admissions Records (application, required) documentation for admission, communications with an applicant's Admissions Representative, high school and college transcripts, test results, and the decision of the Admissions Department on whether to admit the applicant). - Financial Aid Records (all records pertaining to a student's financial aid: Title IV, state, private, or institutional forms of student financial aid). - Academic Records (all records pertaining to a student's studies and activities at LACM including graduation, withdrawal, transfer to another institution, readmission, transcripts, etc.). - Billing Records (all records pertaining to any charges) that a student incurs as a result of their course of studies at LACM).
+- Admissions Records (application, required documentation for admission, communications with an applicant's Admissions Representative, high school and college transcripts, test results, and the decision of the Admissions Department on whether to admit the applicant). - Financial Aid Records (all records pertaining to a student's financial aid: Title IV, state, private, or institutional forms of student financial aid). - Academic Records (all records pertaining to a student's studies and activities at LACM including graduation, withdrawal, transfer to another institution, readmission, transcripts, etc.). - Billing Records (all records pertaining to any charges) that a student incurs as a result of their course of studies at LACM).